donald-f-ferguson/e1006s18/index.md

-The list is not a complete list of the domains in which computing produces outcomes for engineering and applied science, but it is an interesting subset.These four domains are major branches of Computer Science and software engineering.
+The list is not a complete list of the domains in which computing produces outcomes for engineering and applied science, but it is an interesting subset.
+These four domains are major branches of Computer Science and software engineering.
 We will not be able to dive deeply into any of the domains.
 We will use simple problems from the domains to understand the role of computing in engineering/applied science, and for learning